dexterous17/Audio-transcript-with-repo/README.md

 ## 📌 Notes

 - The layout and structure are kept minimal to allow maximum flexibility for future development.
-- The sidebar and menu are populated with placeholder ("bullshit") information for now.
+- The sidebar and menu are now dynamic and interactive.
 - The voice recorder works out of the box but can be extended with transcript functionality later.

 ---